thiendangit/react-native-thermal-receipt-printer-image-qr/README.md

 # react-native-thermal-receipt-printer-image-qr

-- I fork this for my quickly project print with NET(android & ios) and USB(android).
+- I fork this for my quickly project print with NET(android & ios) and USB(android) with Image & QR.
-- Bluetooth is not implement.
-Just using old structure (ios & android).
+- Bluetooth just using old structure (ios & android) not implement printing with Image & QR.
 - Fork of `react-native-thermal-receipt-printer` and add implement :
-    + Ios : :heavy_check_mark:
-    + Android : :heavy_check_mark:
+    + Image & QR : :heavy_check_mark:
     + Fix cut : :heavy_check_mark:
     + Print With Column : :heavy_check_mark: